m50d/paperdoll/README.md

  I find the maintainability advantages of maven compelling and will not accept patches to convert to SBT, but any implementation of binary compatibility checking in the maven build would be very welcome.
  * Paperdoll depends on ScalaZ since it makes extensive use of `Leibniz`.
 I would prefer to depend on Cats but this functionality is a firm requirement.
- * Since `paperdoll-core` is very generic, a lot of the tests need at least one effect implementation.
- So I've moved those tests down into `paperdoll-tests`

 ## Implementation notes